 To play, deal the red apple cards and distribute among the players.
 Players must take turns in becoming the judge and will hold the green apple card that shows a one-word quality like smelly, wet, cold, etc. Other players must browse the given red cards and select the one which they think is best described by judge’s card.
-A win is decided if the judge was convinced that your card is the best match.
-This game also improves one’s clever reasoning which is best played by four to ten players.
+A win is decided if you convinced the judge that you have the best match.
+The recommended number of players is between four to ten.

 Best Board Games For 10 Year Old & Up